 If you want short lines and cheaper hotel and flight rates, and don’t mind cold weather, coming in January, February, or November might be the best choice for you.

-If you want to visit Chicago in the summer to take part in food and music festivals, boat cruises, outdoor dining and rooftop bars, and beaches, June-August are the most popular months for tourists and locals looking to enjoy the best entertainment that the city has to offer.
+If you want to visit Chicago in the summer to take part in food and music festivals, boat cruises, outdoor dining and rooftop bars, the beaches and lakefront trails along Lake Michigan, and enjoy the architecture, then June through August are the most popular months.

-If you want something in-between, coming in March-May or September-October means fewer crowds, average prices, and still plenty to see and do!
+If you want something in-between, coming in mid-March-May or September-October means fewer crowds, average prices, and still plenty to see and do!

 We break down the month-to-month guide in this article so you can take part in the best of Chicago no matter which month you decide to visit.